BenoitPotty/ScrollableSequence/README.md

 ### General
 To produce this effect, the scripts uses a `<canvas>` HTMLElement to draw the images on scroll event.
 The transition is done using the `requestAnimationFrame` javascript method.

-All the images of the animated sequence should be stored in a directory, and named buy there index, without number padding, and in a continuous sequence.
+All the images of the animated sequence should be stored in a directory, and named buy there index, without or without number padding, and in a continuous sequence.
 Example :

 ```
 1.jpg